Prasophyllum calcicola: Taxonomy and naming

-Prasophyllum calcicola was first formally described in 1989 by Robert Bates and the description was published in Journal of the Adelaide Botanic Garden from a specimen collected in the Warrenben Conservation Park.
+Prasophyllum calcicola was first formally described in 1989 by Robert Bates and the description was published in Journal of the Adelaide Botanic Garden from a specimen he collected in the Warrenben Conservation Park.
 The specific epithet (calcicola) is derived from the Latin words calx meaning "limestone" and -cola meaning "dweller", referring to the usual habitat of this species.

 Distribution and habitat

 The limestone leek orchid grows in coastal areas in calcareous sand and near limestone.
 It occurs between north of Geraldton and Israelite Bay in Western Australia and in the south-east of South Australia.

 Conservation

 This orchid is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.